 There is beauty in simplicity, and this is true with bitcoin.
 Its lean, elegant design has helped it scale to millions of users all around the world.
 Superior user experience has also been our calling card at Casa ever since our journey began, and we’ve strived to make bitcoin security simple for everyone.

 As we move forward, education is the greatest obstacle to mass adoption.
 The world is waiting for us as a community to pitch bitcoin in a stable, thoughtful manner, and we believe bitcoin’s minimalist design should translate to an economy of words.
 Lowercasing bitcoin is a subtle change that underscores mass adoption.

 Let’s work together to make bitcoin easy.
 Case closed.

 With Casa, you can protect your bitcoin without ever having to wonder if you're doing it right.
-Our Gold plan allows you to get started with self-custody, and it's free to try for 30 days.
+Our multi-key vaults give you protection against hacks, exchange failures, and accidents.